-Integrate Serenity test suite with app accessibility testing
+Integrate Serenity test suite with App Accessibility testing

 Learn how to add accessibility checks to your existing functional tests and generate comprehensive reports of accessibility issues.

 BrowserStack supports out of the box integration with Serenity.
-You can integrate your existing functional test suites with App Accessibility Automate to run accessibility checks on your mobile apps.
+You can integrate your existing functional test suites with App Accessibility testing to run accessibility checks on your mobile apps.
 You can access the generated accessibility violation reports on the App Accessibility dashboard.

-For Android devices, App Accessibility automated tests are supported on version 11 and above.
+For Android devices, automated App Accessibility testing is supported on version 11 and above.

 Prerequisites